ZupIT/beagle-docs/content/en/api/components/layout/padding.md

 ## What is it?

-`Padding` is a function that applies an empty space within its component that reduces its size.
+`Padding` is a function to help you organize the layout of your view.
+It creates a space between the component passed as parameter and its content by setting its padding (style property) to the given value.

 See how the structure is represented: